matteocam/matteocam.github.io/index.md

 ### On Theory for Cryptographic Proofs

 - What are theoretical limits for extractable arguments with nice composability features? [[paper]](https://eprint.iacr.org/2022/638) [[slides]](talks/SNARGs-impossibilities-IMDEA.pptx)
-- How much can we push designated-verifier primitives to achieve some level of public-verifiability (in a certain setting)? [[paper]](https://eprint.iacr.org/2021/1618)
+- How much can we push designated-verifier primitives to achieve some level of public-verifiability? [[paper]](https://eprint.iacr.org/2021/1618)

 ### Efficient Proofs in Cryptocurrencies

+- Can we go beyond Merkle Trees for fast, transparent, succinct zero-knowledge proofs of set membership? [[Curve Trees paper]](https://eprint.iacr.org/2022/756) [[Slides USENIX talk]](https://www.usenix.org/system/files/sec23_slides_campanelli.pdf) [[Curve Trees code]](https://github.com/simonkamp/curve-trees)
 - How can we obtain efficient anonymous payments from well-studied assumptions? [[Veksel paper]](https://eprint.iacr.org/2021/327) [[Veksel code]](https://github.com/matteocam/veksel)
 - How (not) to pay for digital goods and services on *Bitcoin*? [[paper]](https://eprint.iacr.org/2017/566)
 - How to construct Zero-Knowledge on Homomorphic commitments to KV maps (a _"Z-KeyWee"_, or Z&#129373;) and how to use them for anonymous cryptocurrencies?  [[paper]](https://eprint.iacr.org/2021/1678)